JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 Despite all of the classic jokes and tropes about in-laws, one might not understand why anyone wouldn’t like these particular in-laws.
 What was not to like?
 The husband was a baker and the wife was a housewife and after working and toiling in the old—and predominantly German—part of Washington Heights for years they finally “retired” to some condo in Eastchester in their later.
 Kinda typical Eastern European life path at the time.

-But the deal was that my parents were working class and Polish.
-The in-laws were middle-class and German.
-That simplifies it a lot, but there was a lot of implicit—and sometimes explicit—classism and elitism at play in the way the in-laws interacted with my family.
+But the the larger—and more ethnically specific—deal was that my parents were working class Jewish-Polish immigrants.
+And these in-laws were middle-class and Jewish-German.
+The differences might be subtle to some—and that even simplifies it a lot—but there was a lot of implicit, and sometimes explicit, class related bigotry and elitism at play in the way the in-laws interacted with my family.

 I should also state that all of them—my parents and my brother’s in-laws—were Holocaust survivors.
 And to outsiders that should mean they shared a common bond through tragedy but they didn’t.
 They hated each other; the in-laws in a passive-aggressive entitled middle-class way and my parents in a more direct no-nonsense working class way.